marcdotson/category-captainship/Writing/05_bscm-hierarchy-testing.md

 of those characteristics on the average treatment effect alpha.
 Note: alpha is an average treatment effect across all post period weeks.
 Each treated store gets its own weights determined from the same sample of control stores.
-In this example, we have 15 treated stores and 20 control stores.
+In this example, we have N treated stores and 20 control stores.
 So each treated store gets its own synthetic control from the 20 control stores.
 This form of the model would allow us to still use horseshoe priors on beta, but those are not implemented here yet (horeshoe prior worked for simulation but not real data)

     ## S4 class stanmodel 'bscm_hierarchy_testing' coded as follows:
     ## //